 We also work with over 90 of the top 100 law firms.

-If you choose to progress onto study our LPC or BPC, you will also benefit from our excellent employment and pupillage rates:
+If you choose to progress onto study one of our SQE courses or BPC, you will also benefit from our excellent employment and pupillage rates:

 This document explains the demands of the course in order to assess your ability for the course.

-Before you start your MA Law you will need to complete our online pre-course study programme on legal method, designed specifically to prepare you for the MA Law, so you're up to speed when you arrive.
+Before you start your MA Law (Conversion) you will need to complete our online pre-course study programme on legal method, designed specifically to prepare you for this course, so you're up to speed when you arrive.

-There are seven key areas that you’ll study over the course:
+The key areas that you’ll study over the course are:

 We offer a number of law conversion courses, which offer you a pathway to progress onto become a solicitor or barrister.